Chibraax/py-scraper/README.md

 This package can scrap HTTP/HTTPS/SOCKS proxy from specific country

-You can install with pip :
+You can install with git :

     git clone https://github.com/Chibraax/py-scraper

-or
+or pip

     pip3 install py-scraper